marcobeierer/wordpress-linkchecker/src/readme.txt

 = Limitations =
 During the beta phase the service is limited to check the first 500 URLs of your website.
 After the beta phase, you could buy a token to check up to 50000 URLs.
 If you already need more URLs, please contact me by email.

+= Use of an External Server =
+The link checker uses an external server, operated by the developer of the plugin, to crawl your website and detect broken links.
+This means, that there is some communication between your website and the server.
+The only data that is communicated to the external server by your website is the URL of your website and the fact that you are using WordPress.
+The server than crawlers your website (as a normal visitor does) and answers with a list of the found broken links.

 == Installation ==
 1. Upload the 'mb-link-checker' folder to the '/wp-content/plugins/' directory.